 Hawaiian Airlines – Hawaii’s home carrier – has its own frequent flyer program.
 Aptly dubbed HawaiianMiles, it allows travellers to earn and redeem rewards when jetting off with Hawaiian Airlines itself, as well as a host of international partners.

-In fact, HawaiianMiles is also set to become a transfer partner of American Express Membership Rewards in Australia from later this year.
+Rewards can also be converted from HawaiianMiles to the separate Alaska Airlines Mileage Plan program at a 1:1 rate.
 So whether you’re planning your first visit to Hawaii or are one of the state’s most frequent visitors, here’s a look at HawaiianMiles from the lens of an Australian traveller.

 How do I join HawaiianMiles?